Is erysipelas treatable? How to treat erysipelas at home

 • Ascorbic acid or ascorutin;

-• Nicotinic acid and vitamins of groups A and B;
+• Nicotinic acid and vitamins A and B;

 • Biostimulants;